American citizens continue to be targeted by criminal and terrorist groups worldwide.

 Most families are advised to keep events secret from even close family and friends, which places a tremendous burden on them.

-What hostages experience
+What hostages and wrongful detainees experience

 They may have severe malnutrition.